Do you ever feel like you’re just a bit ahead of the curve?

 1. You connect dots way before everyone else.

 You see patterns and make connections that no one else even pays attention to, at least not at first.
-This could be in anything from conversations to data analysis.
-You’re great at spotting the bigger picture, even when the pieces seem scattered.
+While others are looking at individual bits of data or moments in a conversation, you’re already seeing the map of how it all fits together.
+You’re remarkably good at spotting the bigger picture, even when the pieces seem scattered all over the floor.
+By the time someone else points out a connection, you’ve usually already moved on to the next three steps.

 2. You stay curious and you’re always learning.